 This guide is meant to provide all of the necessary items for being the Systems Administrator for Zoom.
-Most of Zoom is easy administrate through the Web Management Console (Webmin) interface.
+Most of the Zoom is easy to administrate through the Web Management Console interface.
 This allows System Administrators and Project Managers to quickly make changes to the server using only their web browsers.

 Periodically, Evolphin will release updates for Zoom that will include new features and fixes.
 Upgrading requires the upgrade of the Zoom Server, Preview Server, and Desktop clients.
 Therefore, it is highly suggested for the upgrade of Zoom to be done when it is convenient to upgrade each of these systems.
 The upgrade process is quite straight-forward using the articles listed below.

 Zoom has a variety of different licenses available.
 When you run out of seats for Zoom, you might need to purchase additional seats.
 The links below describe how to update links once you have purchased new licenses.
 If you need additional licenses, contact Evolphin Sales.
+Check Updating Zoom License for details.

 Zoom Server integrates with the operating system services systems.
 Below describes how to turn the operating system services for the Zoom Server and Zoom Preview Server on and off.